 In some cases, especially among those who have abused alcohol at high levels for an extended period of time, detoxing from alcohol is actually dangerous.
 For these individuals, withdrawal should not be attempted alone.
 Serious symptoms of alcohol withdrawal include delirium tremens, which is categorized by severe confusion, seizures, increased heart rate, and hallucinations, and can lead to serious complications and even death.

-The Ridge works with hospitals and partner facilities to ensure each of our clients is kept safe during detox.
-We refer clients to these facilities for medical detox, after which time they can return to our program for ongoing care and rehab.
 For those who are able to participate in our residential detox treatment program, we offer around-the-clock supervision, medication-assisted withdrawal, and physician directed treatment.
 Because of our comprehensive assessment process, families can trust their loved one is receiving the care they require to safely detox from alcohol.

 The Importance of Treatment after Detox